Urns & Tubes: Introduction

 Intuitively, the first-full probability for a colour $C$ decreases with the length of the $C$-coloured tube, and increases with the proportion of $C$-coloured balls in the urn.
 It thus involves complex dependencies.
-The main technical challenge is to prove that first-full is actually a distribution, with first-full probabilities for each colour adding up to $1$.
-For this purpose we use certain probabilistic automata, namely Markov models with output, which terminate at some stage, producing the relevant first-full distribution.
-The same kind of automaton can be used for negative distributions.
+The main technical challenge is to prove that first-full is actually a distribution, with first-full probabilities for each colour adding up to one.
+For this purpose we reason compositionally, via certain probabilistic automata, namely Markov models with output (MOO), which terminate at some stage, after some number of compositions, producing the relevant first-full distribution.
+The same type of automaton can be used for negative distributions.
+The categorical details behind this composition are explained in the appendix